Castle Warfare Part III: Death at Innerwick - Life at Thornton 1547*

-Still intent in forcing the marriage of Prince Edward to the infant Mary Queen of Scots, he left Berwick with an army of 10,000 foot, 6,000 horse and 1,400 pioneers and took the east coast route to Edinburgh.
+Intent in forcing the marriage of his nephew, the 10 year old Prince Edward, to the five year old Mary Queenof Scots, he left Berwick with an army of 10,000 foot, 6,000 horse and 1,400 pioneers taking the east coast route to Edinburgh.

-The Scots manned their strongholds and fell back before him.
-Somerset avoided their main strengths such as Dunbar – which cannonaded him on his approach – and instead attacked their lesser houses of which Thornton Castle and Innerwick Castle were the first.
+The Scots either fell back before him or withdrew into their strongholds.
+Somerset avoided their main fortresses such as Dunbar Castle, which cannonaded him as he passed, and instead attacked their lesser castles of which Thornton Castle and Innerwick Castle were the first.

 Both were well situated upon crags and separated from each other by a steep ravine.
 Their position was strong but their defences were weak and their garrisons miniscule.

-Somerset had them ‘summoned’ i.e. capitulate or face the consequences.
+Somerset had them 'summoned' (capitulate) or face the consequences.

-Thornton was held by 16 men and Innerwick by nine – it was madness to refuse but they did!
+Thornton was held by 16 men and Innerwick by nine - it was madness to refuse an army but refuse they did!

-A battery of four cannon fired on Innerwick while ‘hagbutters’** kept up a brisk fire at its windows and loops.
+A battery of four cannon commenced fire on Innerwick while the 'hagbutters' (hand gunners) opened a brisk fire at its windows and loops.
 A party then rushed to the door only to find that the Scots had blocked the entrance passage with earth and taken to the battlements.
-The hagbutters forced their way inside and fired the building whereby being greatly troubled with smoke and smother and in desperation of defence they called pitiful for mercy.
+The hagbutters forced their way inside and fired the building 'whereby being greatly troubled with smoke and smother and in desperation of defence they called pitiful for mercy'.

 They did not get it.
 The hagbutters got up and killed eight of them aloft.
 One leapt over the wall and running more than a furlong was slain in a water.